deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 Recall, from a [previous blog](https://connormcgarr.github.io/x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass/) of mine, that SMEP kicks in whenever code that resides in current privilege level (CPL 3) of the CPU (CPL 3 code = user mode code) is executed in context of CPL 0 (kernel mode).

+SMEP kicks in this case, as we are attempting to access the shellcode's virtual address in user mode from `nt!HalDispatchTable+0x8`.

-But _HOW_ does SMEP know to take over?
-Recall that SMEP is enforced in two ways.
-Globally, SMEP is controlled by the 20th bit of the CR4 register.
+But _HOW_ is SMEP implemented is the real question.

+SMEP is enforced in two ways.

+The first is globally, SMEP is mandated on the OS through the 20th bit of the CR4 control register.

 <img src="{{ site.url }}{{ site.baseurl }}/images/PTE_4.png" alt="">

-The 20th bit in the above image refers to the `1` in the beginning of `0x170678`

-Carrying on, as we can see, SMEP is enabled globally on the system.
+The 20th bit in the above image refers to the `1` in the beginning of `0x170678`, meaning SMEP is enabled on this system globally.

 However, there is a second way SMEP is enforced- and that is on a per memory page basis, via the `U/S` PTE control bit.
-This is what we are going to be taking a look at in this post.
+This is what we are going to our focus to in this post.

 Take a look again at the Bug Check image two images ago.
-We can see the offending virtual address, and we can also see `Argument 3` contains the `PTE contents` value.
+In addition to the offending virtual address, we can also see `Arg 2` contains a `PTE contents` value.

 Let's see what this looks like in WinDbg.

 <img src="{{ site.url }}{{ site.baseurl }}/images/PTE_3.png" alt="">

 Let's break this above image down.

-Our user mode shellcode was stored in an allocation at the address `0x2620000` and was configured with the following attributes (via the PTE control bits)
+Our shellcode was stored in a user mode allocation at the address `0x2620000` and was configured with the following attributes (via the PTE control bits)

 1. `D`- The "dirty" bit has been set, meaning a write to this address has occured (`KERNELBASE!VirtualAlloc()`)
 2. `A`- The "access" bit has been set, meaning this address has been referenced at some point